18 Best Aviation Colleges in 2025

 How to Choose the Best Aviation College for You

 Unlike majors in broader fields like communications or sociology, aviation degrees are highly specialized degrees with lots of hands-on career training.
 When selecting which colleges with aviation programs to apply to, consider what kind of aviation you want to specialize in.
 Do you aspire to pilot for one of the world’s most popular airlines?
-Do you plan to enlist in the military?
+Do you plan to join the military?
 Are you interested in operating unmanned aircraft systems?
 Many of the colleges with aviation programs listed above allow you to pick a specialization right away, but plenty also let you explore career options as you study.

 In addition to specialization, consider other important factors like location, cost of attendance, campus culture, and internship and career opportunities so that you can make sure you get the most out of your college years.